 On Saturday 8th February, Cardinal Vincent presided at the annual Mass in honour of Our Lady of Lourdes, celebrated at Westminster Cathedral.
 During the Mass, which coincided with the World Day of Prayer for the Sick, the Sacrament of the Sick was administered to those who wished to receive it.
 The celebration was open to all, with a special invitation extended to the sick and infirm, hospital chaplains, doctors, nurses, healthcare assistants and all who work in healthcare.
 Bishops John Sherrington and Paul McAleenan concelebrated.

 The Mass was also attended by current and former volunteers and pilgrims involved with the annual diocese of Westminster pilgrimage to Lourdes, which this year takes place from the 25th to the 31st of July.
-Young volunteers for the upcoming pilgrimage (known as ‘redcaps’ on account of their red uniforms) took part in the entrance procession, carrying a statue of Our Lady of Lourdes and the Diocese of Westminster pilgrimage banners along the Cathedral knave.
+Young volunteers for the upcoming pilgrimage (known as Redcaps on account of their red tabards) took part in the entrance procession, carrying a statue of Our Lady of Lourdes and the diocesan pilgrimage banners along the cathedral nave.

 In his homily, Cardinal Vincent spoke about joy; the joy of the occasion, the Joys of Mary and the theme of joy as it appears in the Gospel story of the Wedding at Cana.